-If you’ve ever taken a ship’s tender into a port, most likely you’ve either joined the rush hour to get ashore early or waited onboard until you thought that everyone who was going ashore, went ashore.
-Gathering up your beach towel and water bottle, you make your way down to Deck 1 or 2 to cautiously step aboard a bobbing life boat to get to the port.
+Typical tender morning routine.
+Gather up your beach towel and water bottle, and make your way down to Deck 1 or 2 to cautiously step aboard a bobbing life boat to get to port.
 Much to your chagrin there are at least fifty people ahead of your who shared your avoid-the-crowd strategy.

 With a crew member holding my elbow, I gingerly step onto the lifeboat (tender) and see maybe two dozen people already seated.
 The Journey is running the tenders back and forth continously throughout the day so there is barely any waiting and we are on our way to the pier in St. John.

-the tourist shops adjacent to the port area were open.
+If you don’t feel like hiking, there is always shopping.
+Despite the fact that it was Easter Sunday, the tourist shops adjacent to the port area were open.
 Simply turn left out of the dock area, walk along the narrow sidewalk about twenty yards and you’ll come upon the shopping mall.
-Nestled under a canopy of trees, if you don’t feel like shopping, it is a nice place to sit and relax in the shade.
+Nestled under a canopy of trees, if you don’t feel like shopping, is a nice place to sit and relax in the shade.

 My mission accomplished – checking out the Visitor’s Center and the shopping mall – I returned to the dock, hopped onto my awaiting tender and headed back to my ship in time for lunch.

-I’m the editor and creator of CruiseMaven.com and self-appointed “expert” on cruises, trains and solo travel.
-By sharing news and reviews plus my cruise and travel experiences, I hope to entertain, inform and inspire you to travel the world without flying.
-Be sure to enjoy a local meal and a glass of wine along the way.
+I’m the editor and creator of CruiseMaven.com, a solo traveler cruising the world on waves and wheels.
+I hope my articles and photos entertain, advise and inspire you to travel the world without flying.
+Take a breath… stop for a meal and a glass of wine along the way.